 The Ayrshire Coastal Path was created and built by the Rotary Club of Ayr as a major community project to celebrate the Centenary of Rotary International in 2005.
+Rotary International is a community-based, worldwide Service Organisation with over a million members in 165 countries.
 With the consent of farmers and landowners, and the support of our two local councils – the Ayrshire Coastal Path was completed in just four years.

 Using a simple strategy of linking existing natural beaches and walkable shore and cliff-top terrain by means of field-edge paths, wrack roads, existing farm tracks, promenades and old railway track – only short stretches of path required to be built or restored.